Fall (Clay Walker album)

-Fall is the eighth studio album by American country music singer Clay Walker, released in 2007 by Asylum-Curb Records.
+Fall is the eighth studio album by American country music singer Clay Walker, released on April 17, 2007, by Asylum-Curb Records.
 Its first single was "'Fore She Was Mama", which reached #21 on the Hot Country Songs charts in mid-2007.
 Following this song was the title track, which reached #5 on the same chart and became Walker's first Top Five country hit since "The Chain of Love" in 2000.
 "Fall" was also covered by Kimberley Locke, whose own version was a single as well.
 The third and final single from this album, "She Likes It in the Morning", peaked at #43.
 Also included is a cover of Freddy Fender's "Before the Next Teardrop Falls", recorded here as a duet with Fender.
 This cover is also Walker's first duet.